ponder-sh/ponder/packages/core/src/sync-historical/README.md

 Please refer to the architecture diagram to see where the historical sync service sits.
 During startup, the Ponder constructor creates one instance of the historical sync service for each network, passing the event sources (log filter + factories) and user-provided Transport for that network.

-The purpose of the historical sync service is to fetch raw blockchain data (blocks, transactions, and logs) from an RPC endpoint and insert that data into the event store.
+The purpose of the historical sync service is to fetch raw blockchain data (blocks, transactions, and logs) from an RPC endpoint and insert that data into the sync store.
 Most of the complexity comes from the decision to aggressively cache raw blockchain data, which avoids unnecessary RPC requests and enables ~instant sync times when restarting a Ponder app during development.

 The historical sync service is responsible for handling blocks up to and including the finalized block for the network.
 The realtime sync service is responsible for the finalized block through latest.